 And if you’re considering the Delta Reserve Card from Amex, here are a few things to consider:

-- But for someone who is less loyal to Delta – or simply doesn’t fly enough to build up status – the Platinum Card is a far better option.
-It provides more benefits and gives you more flexibility for the same $550 annual fee.
+• But for someone who is less loyal to Delta – or simply doesn’t fly enough to build up status – the Platinum Card is a far better option.
+It provides more benefits and gives you more flexibility.

 Is the Amex Platinum Annual Fee Worth It?
 Pros and Cons

-At $550 a year, the Amex Platinum annual fee is no chump change.
-And with much international travel still on pause, some of our favorite benefits of this card don’t shine quite as bright.
+At $695 a year, the Amex Platinum annual fee is no chump change.
+And with an interesting turn to luxury lifestyle and less focus on travel, some of these new benefits don’t shine quite as bright.

-But Amex’s premium travel benefits are truly second to none, and they’ve worked hard to add extra perks and benefits during the pandemic to make up the difference.
-Especially with this highest-ever welcome bonus offer, now is an unbeatable chance to pile up a ton of points: you can easily earn up to 125,000 valuable Membership Rewards points to use for future travel.
+But Amex’s premium travel benefits – namely, lounge access – are truly second to none.
+Especially with this highest-ever welcome bonus offer, now is an unbeatable chance to pile up a ton of points: you can easily earn at least 80,000 valuable Membership Rewards points to use for future travel – or much more.

 Let’s review the pros and cons list of holding the Amex Platinum card.

-For me, these travel benefits are worth their weight in gold: lounge access alone has been a game-changer for me.
-Even during a global pandemic, I’ve been able to squeeze every drop of value out of the card credits and benefits, and then some.
+For me, the travel benefits are worth their weight in gold.
+Lounge access alone has been a game-changer for me.
+Even during a global pandemic, I was been able to squeeze value out of the credits and benefits, and then some.
 But the same won’t be true for everyone, especially when looking at the downsides.

-- It’s much easier to justify if you’re using the travel benefits
+• It’s much easier to justify if you’re using the travel benefits frequently: lounge access, CLEAR, PreCheck, Uber, hotels, etc.

 Making the math work on the Amex Platinum annual fee will largely hinge on what kind of traveler you are.
 Is airport lounge access a top priority?
 What about hotel status?
 Will you be able to use up airline credits and Uber credits?